warelab/release-notes/oryza-guides/User Guide---2022-01-01.md

 6) Adaptive loss-of-function in domesticated rice (BGI 2004): A collection of approximately 3M variant loci from the comparison of the Indica (93-11) and Japonica (Nipponbare) genomes. [dbSNP]

 In addition, the following genetic markers were remapped to the IRGSP-1.0 assembly by industry collaborator KeyGene:

 - 20,483 Quantitative Trait Locus (QTL): 19,435 from Gramene's legacy QTLs database and 1,048 from the Q-Taro database

 - 1,278 genetic markers (990 RFLPs and 288 SSRs) from Gramene's legacy markers database

-3K SNP variation data for nine Magic16 genomes (Nipponbare, MH63, IR64, Azucena, ARC 10497, Zhenshan 97, Liu Xu, and N22) called by KAUST scientists using the Genome Analysis Toolkit GATK4 was introduced in the PanOryza site in releases 6 & 7.

 Click here for an [image](https://oryza-ensembl.gramene.org/Oryza_sativa/Gene/Variation_Gene/Image?g=Os08g0531600;r=8:26501167-26506198;t=Os08t0531600-01) or a [table](https://oryza-ensembl.gramene.org/Oryza_sativa/Gene/Variation_Gene/Table?g=Os08g0531600;r=8:26501167-26506198;t=Os08t0531600-01) of genetic variation for the GW8 gene in the Gramene Ensembl browser.
 In addition, the inquisitive researcher will notice that **RM502** is a structural or copy number variant (Gramene marker) in the GW8 gene region, that is associated with seven distinct QTLs in the [archival Gramene QTL database](https://archive.gramene.org/db/markers/marker_view?marker_name=RM502&vocabulary=markers&search_box_name=marker_name&search_box_id=marker_search_for&action=marker_search&x=14&y=8).
 Those seven [Phenotypic (QTL) associations](https://oryza-ensembl.gramene.org/Oryza_sativa/Gene/Summary?g=Os08g0531600;r=8:26501167-26506198;t=Os08t0531600-01) correspond to five distinct phenotypes or traits: tiller number, root thickness, filled grain percentage, seed density, and gelatinization temperature.
 Make sure that the "Phenotype annotations" track that is under the Variation section of the “Configure this image” option of the Gnee Page is selected (with a check mark).
 The corresponding traits are also searchable from the homepage.